DunggVN/Forkzilion-Creds/README.md

 10. Go to your Workflow Forked Repo and click Action > Select Workflow > Forkzilion Workflow > Run

 ### How to fill all vars ?
-You can see some example about [here]
+You can see some example [here](https://github.com/DunggVN/ProjectFizilion/blob/pruh/sample_config.env)

 Follow me on [Github](https://github.com/DunggVN) Please 😂😂😂